+If strong on protein, we next determine if the protein is of animal or vegetable origin.
+If animal, we test to see if it is beef, pork, or lamb, and so on.
 When the specific substance is identified, we have the subject state: "I would do better without beer" (for example) and test the indicator.
 Should the subject object, have him/her state: "Two glasses of beer per day would not hurt," and test with the indicator.

-F. EMOTIONAL - weak test response with thumb to ring finger Now that we have Central and Governing flowing in the right direction and have identified the treatment mode, we are ready to check the muscles to see what needs correction.
-We begin in accord with the time of the day.
-For example, 9-11am corresponds to Latissimus Dorsi (spleen).
-Refer to the following chart, based on page 110 in John Thie's Touch for Health book.
-This will show you where to start after checking the time of the day.
+F. EMOTIONAL, tests weak with thumb to ring finger.
+Now that we have Central and Governing flowing in the right direction and have identified the treatment mode, we are ready to check the muscles to see what needs correction.
+We begin with the muscle in accord with the time of the day: